danirui/cayleyGraphVisualizer/README.md

 View it at this link [https://codesandbox.io/p/github/danirui/cayleyGraphVisualizer/main](https://codesandbox.io/p/github/danirui/cayleyGraphVisualizer/main).
 On the right hand side panel, click `Start 3000` and the Preview should open.

-Nodes will have labels (may have to wait a bit before they load/appear), unless you don't want them in which case you can hide them.
+Nodes will have labels (may have to wait a bit before they load/appear in the correct places), unless you don't want them in which case you can hide them by toggling a button in the control panel.

 The UI is intuitive, self-explanatory.
 The "physics" engine (jostling, repulsion, springs, etc.) is to evolve the Cayley graph into a nice geometric shape.

 Different colored edges now can have different spring tensions.
-Also, users can now click and drag nodes to different places manually, in case the stochastic jostling is not producing desirable results.
+Also, users can now hover over (more info appears) and click nodes (color changes to yellow) to (1.) pin in place and (2.) drag nodes to different places manually, in case the stochastic jostling is not producing desirable results.

+Small quirk: once you click a node once, the scroll/pan/rotate/zoom capabilities shut off (a side-effect of trying to make it so that dragging a node around doesn't also rotate/pan/scroll the viewing window).
+But if you click multiple nodes (turning them all yellow --- you may have to lightly drag before you click), and you "unclick" just one of them (also by lightly dragging/throwing it), the scroll/pan/rotate/zoom capabilities come back.

+---

-A sample of some things I asked ChatGPT:
+A sample of some things I asked ChatGPT (at the very beginning; the later minor tweaks took a lot more back-and-forth):

 > in this video [https://www.youtube.com/watch?app=desktop&v=HbEd3Sef13I&ab_channel=WhatisMath%3F](https://www.youtube.com/watch?app=desktop&v=HbEd3Sef13I&ab_channel=WhatisMath%3F) some cayley graphs are depicted. in particular the group G = S_4 and set of generators S = (12), (13), (34)
 > and G = A_5 and set of generators S = (12)(34), (12345), (54321)